Sara Ali Khan: Early life and background

-Sara Ali Khan was born on 12 August 1995 in Bombay, Maharashtra, India to Saif Ali Khan, son of Mansoor Ali Khan Pataudi and Sharmila Tagore, and Amrita Singh, daughter of Sardar Shivinder Singh Virk and socialite Rukhsana Sultana; both actors of the Hindi film industry.
-She is also the great-granddaughter of Iftikhar Ali Khan Pataudi and Sajida Sultan, and the niece of Soha Ali Khan and Saba Ali Khan.
-She has a younger brother, Ibrahim.
-Her two half brothers Taimur (born 2016) and Jehangir (born 2021), are Saif's sons from his second marriage to Kareena Kapoor.
-Sara Ali Khan is of Barech Pashtun Afghan, Bengali Hindu, and Assamese Muslim descent on her father's side, and of Punjabi Sikh and Punjabi Muslim descent on her mother's side.
-Sara was raised as a Muslim.
+Sara Sultan was born on 12 August 1995 in Bombay, Maharashtra, to father, Saif Ali Khan (son of Mansoor Ali Khan Pataudi and Sharmila Tagore) and mother, Amrita Singh (daughter of socialite Rukhsana Sultana and Indian Army Officer Shivinder Singh Virk).
+Both her parents are actors of the Hindi film industry.
+Khan is of Pashtun, Assamese, and Bengali descent on her father's side, and of Punjabi descent on her mother's side.
+Sara was raised a Muslim.

+Khan is also the great-granddaughter of Iftikhar Ali Khan Pataudi and Sajida Sultan, the great-great-granddaughter of Jnanadabhiram Barua and Hamidullah Khan, the great-great-great-granddaughter of Sultan Jahan Begum, Gaganendranath Tagore and Gunabhiram Barua, and the niece of Soha Ali Khan and Saba Ali Khan.
+She has a younger brother, Ibrahim Ali Khan, who is also an actor, and two half-brothers from her father's second marriage to Kareena Kapoor.

 When Khan was a four-year-old, she acted in an advertisement.
 According to Saif, actress Aishwarya Rai proved to be her inspiration for pursuing a career in film after she saw her perform on stage in Chicago.
 In 2004, when Khan was nine, her parents divorced, and Singh was granted legal guardianship of her children.
 Saif was initially not allowed to see her or her brother; they have since reconciled, and, according to Saif, "are more like friends [than father and daughter]".
 Khan also shares a healthy relationship with Kapoor, her step-mother; she stated in 2018, "I would like to imbibe her professionalism in me".